 Instructions

-- Add the cookies and sea salt to your food processor and blitz for about 30 seconds until evenly finely ground.
-Add in the vegan butter and blend again until evenly combined and the mixture sticks together between your fingers.
-Line the bottom and sides of a 7" or 8" cake tin (with removable base) with some parchment paper.
-Press the cookie mixture into the base of the cake tin, and smooth it out with a spatula or flat bottomed glass, making sure it is compact.
+- Crust: Blend cookies and sea salt in a food processor until finely ground, then add vegan butter and blend again until the mixture holds together.
+Press into a lined 7" or 8" cake tin and smooth with a spatula or glass until compact.
 Set aside in the fridge.

-- In a small bowl, whisk together the maple syrup, Kirsch, and cornstarch into a paste until smooth.
-Add the cornstarch paste to the saucepan with the cherry liquid and simmer for 5 minutes whilst whisking and stirring.
-The mixture will thicken.
-Remove from the heat and allow to cool for 5 minutes before stirring in the reserved cooked cherries.
-Cover and keep at room temperature until ready to top the cheesecake.
+- Cherry topping: Simmer frozen cherries and water for 10 minutes, then strain and set the cherries aside.
+Return the liquid to the pan.
+In a small bowl, whisk together the maple syrup, Kirsch, and cornstarch into a paste until smooth.
+Add the cornstarch paste to the saucepan with the cherry liquid and simmer for 5 minutes until thickened.
+Cool slightly, stir in the cherries, and set aside at room temperature until ready to top the cheesecake.

 Notes

-- Kirsch: This can be substituted with cherry brandy, brandy or Amaretto depending on what you have to hand.
-If you want to make this cheesecake kid-friendly, simply swap out the alcohol for unsweetened cherry juice.
+- Kirsch: Swap with cherry brandy, brandy, or Amaretto.
+If you want to make this cheesecake kid-friendly, swap for unsweetened cherry juice.

 © addictedtodates.com.
 All content and images are protected by copyright.
 If you want to share this recipe, please do so using the share buttons provided.
 Do not screenshot or republish the recipe or content in full.
 Instead, include a link to this post for the recipe.
 Thank you!